 FDA Warnings About Benicar

-Daiichi Sankyo Benicar Kickback Scheme
+Daiichi Sankyo Kickback Scheme

-Daiichi Sankyo agreed in 2015 to a $39 million settlement with the U.S. federal government and state Medicaid programs related to allegations that the manufacturer paid kickbacks to physicians who agreed to prescribe its drugs, including Benicar, Azor, and Tribenzor.
+In 2015, Daiichi Sankyo agreed to a $39 million settlement with the U.S. federal government and state Medicaid programs related to allegations that the manufacturer paid kickbacks to physicians who agreed to prescribe its drugs, including Benicar, Azor, and Tribenzor.

 The blood pressure drug olmesartan medoxomil is marketed under the following brand names, all made by Daiichi Sankyo: